sirri-ayongwa/Sirri/README.md

-- 👋 Hi, I’m @Sirri234
+- 👋 Hi, I’m Sirri Ayongwa, a software engineer
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning C, C++, and Python
 - 💞️ I’m looking to collaborate on PROJECTS
 - 📫 How to reach me?
 Via email: sirribongnwi7@gmail.com